erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/advanced/task-commands/README.md

 #### Export ( Export The Project )

-When you upload project files to your live server you need export it.
+When you upload project files to your live server you need to export it.
 Export command removes all .svn and .git files and saves the project to export folder.

 ```php
 root@localhost:/var/www/framework$ php task export